Picovoice/rhino/README.md

   - ...
 ```

-You can create custom contexts using [Picovoice Console](https://console.picovoice.ai).
+You can create custom contexts using the [Picovoice Console](https://console.picovoice.ai).

+To learn the complete expression syntax of Rhino, see the [Speech-to-Intent Syntax Cheat Sheet](https://picovoice.ai/docs/syntax-cheat-sheet/).

 ## Picovoice Console

-[Picovoice Console](https://console.picovoice.ai) enables creating Speech-to-Intent contexts.
+The [Picovoice Console](https://console.picovoice.ai) enables creating Speech-to-Intent contexts.
 The Console is a web-based
-platform for building voice applications.
+platform for building voice applications and training models.

 ## Structure of Repository

-If using SSH clone the repository by
+If using SSH, clone the repository with:

 ```bash
 git clone --recurse-submodules git@github.com:Picovoice/rhino.git
 ```

-If using HTTPS then type
+If using HTTPS, then type:

 ```bash
 git clone --recurse-submodules https://github.com/Picovoice/rhino.git